tomalaforge/angular-challenges/apps/angular/view-transition/README.md

 - `view-transitions` are a progressive enhancement.
 - `view-transition` has to be defined in global style file.
 - `view-transition` api only works with SPA's for now.
 - `view-transition` api piggybacks off router ?
+Router has a ton of events you can listen to.
 - When the old screenshot is the `only-child`, we know this is an `exit` transition because there is no new screenshot in the `image-pair`.
 - Need explicit widths and heights for the animations to work properly.
 Dimensions can't be computed in time for the event loop ?
+- Need to add `back-transition` on the document itself -> other elements are replaced in the dom ?
+- Using a binding (`[style.view-transition-name]="name"`) seems more unforgiving and less mutable.
+- Have to be pretty much pixel perfect for the illusion to work.
+- `Just in Time` -> you have small window to use javascript to manipulate the animation.
+- Not mobile responsive.

 ## Useful Resources